theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

-    1. If the current delegation is a multi-role delegation, recursively visit each delegated role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
-Otherwise, abort the update cycle, and report the failure.
+    1. Abort the update cycle, and report the failure.

     2. Let DELEGATEE denote
        the current target role DELEGATOR is delegating to.